 As the 20th century rolled on by, you would be hard pressed to find a big name brand that wasn’t linked to a celebrity influencer in some way.
-The age of celebrity was well and truly upon us.
+The age of the celebrity influencer was truly upon us.
 And it wasn’t just actors, singers and sport personalities that were getting in on the action.
 Even former president Ronald Reagan became a spokesperson for Chesterfield Cigarettes.

 Fast forward a few years and you have the likes of Tiger Woods promoting Rolex, and Britney Spears, P!nk and Beyonce all sipping on Pepsi cans on the TV.
 The bigger the celebrity was, the better.

 There was even a big surge in celebrity product collaborations, where the influencer was taking the partnership a step further by creating their own versions of products under existing brand names.
-The more unusual examples of this would be Rihanna creating her own umbrella with British company Totes after the success of her number one single “Umbrella”; and the British boy band JLS producing their own brand of condoms with Durex.
+The more unusual examples of this would be Rihanna creating her own umbrella with British company Totes after the success of her number one single “Umbrella”.
+British boy band JLS produced their own brand of condoms with Durex.

 Celebrity endorsements were not all that new though.
 The first record we have of this kind of partnership is Fatty Arbuckle in 1905, a silent film actor, who worked to promote Murad Cigarettes.
-But what had changed was how prevalent these celebrities were, and how popular they had become.
+But what had changed was how prevalent these celebrities were, and how popular they became.

 And so, whether it was cigarettes, umbrellas, or potato chips - if your favorite celebrity said they liked it, who were you to argue?

-The 2000s gave us a brand new millenium, and a brand new world for marketers to explore - the internet.
-Now that even the average family had regular access to the internet, the world of celebrities, and therefore influencer marketing was about to change.
+The 2000s gave us a brand new millennium, and a brand new world for marketers to explore - the internet, and another avenue by which brands could affordably market products to the entire world.

 The Old Spice Man, Man!

 One of the biggest and most successful campaigns of the first decade of the 2000s was led by the marketing geniuses over at Old Spice.
-The campaign worked hard to capitalise on their recognizable brand character by creating personalised videos and sending them out on social media to celebrities and “regular” people alike.
+The campaign capitalized on their recognizable brand character by creating personalized videos and sending them out on social media to celebrities and “regular” people alike.